medvied/mze/mze.rst

         (R.update-feed) or external.
 It MUST be possible to aggregate several such records into a single record.
 It MUST be possible to specify update interval etc.
+    * - R.export.git
+      - Export to a git repo with version history and changes like they were done to a single record (i.e. without having all versions present in the last commit)

 Design